 If you cancel your tour reservation for any reason, your first deposit of 15% is non-refundable.
-If you cancel 90 days before tour starting date: 85% of your total tour cost is refundable.
+If you cancel 90 days before the tour starting date: 85% of your total tour cost is refundable.
 If you cancel between 90 days and 60 days before tour starting date: 50% of your total tour cost is refundable for physician documented emergency medical reasons or for police documented cases of accident, flood, fire, or crime.
 Cancellations less than 60 days from the tour start date, a cancellation fee equal to 100% of the tour cost will apply.

-We do not provide refunds for: non-medical personal problems; air carrier delays or cancellations; inability to obtain passports; business problems or emergencies; etc.
+We do not provide refunds for non-medical personal problems; air carrier delays or cancellations; inability to obtain passports; business problems or emergencies; etc.

 In the unlikely event or if the tour fails to fill with the necessary minimum number of participants required (2 people), you would be entitled to a 100% refund in full.